 The Board has formulated explicit decision-making procedures, rules of procedure and instructions for its own work and that of the Remuneration Committee, Audit Committee and President & CEO in order to facilitate effective management of operational risks.
-Every year, the Board updates and adopts the rules of procedure, instructions to the President & CEO, decision-making procedure and authorisation manual, and a finance policy and reviews the Group's other policy documents.
-Rules of procedure for the local boards and instructions to the local presidents are in place in every Group company and are based on the same principles as those that apply for Sweco AB's Board.
+Every year, the Board updates and adopts the rules of procedure, instructions to the President & CEO, decision-making procedure and authorisation manual, and a finance policy, and reviews the Group's other policy documents.
+Rules of procedure for the local boards of directors and instructions for the local presidents are in place in every Group company and are based on the same principles as those applicable to Sweco AB's Board of Directors.
 Sweco also has a number of policies and guidelines for financial information, corporate communication, IT security, CSR, crisis management, HR, and quality and environment.
 These policies are the foundation for good internal control.

-Sweco has a decision-making procedure and authorisation manual that clearly regulate the allocation of powers at every level, from the individual consultant to the Sweco AB Board.
+Sweco has a decision-making procedure and authorisation manual that clearly regulate the allocation of powers at every level, from the individual consultant to the Sweco AB Board of Directors.
 The areas covered include tenders, investments, rental and lease agreements, expenditures and guarantees.

 Through the Audit Committee, the Board adopts and monitors policies and procedures on financial reporting and reporting to the Board to ensure that internal control activities focused on these issues are functioning properly.
 Internal controls are reviewed by Group internal audit, as well as the statutory auditor.
 The outcomes are reported to the Audit Committee.

 The goal of Sweco's risk management is to secure the Group's long-term earnings growth and guarantee that Sweco's operations in the various business units are able to achieve their objectives.